Outcast Fishing Charters OBX

 "Captain Lance provided a good day fishing with a hurricane about to shutdown fishing for the next few days.
 We went offshore to Trigger fish a first time experience for the 3 of us.
 In between bites he pointed out the Spade fish breaking surface around us.
 Very entertaining experience." - Peter

-Black Drum: These bruisers can grow to over 100 pounds, but we usually target the "puppy drum" in the 5-30 pound range.
-They love hanging around structure and will put up a stubborn fight.
-Black drum are here year-round, but the bite really picks up in spring and fall.
-Their distinctive chin barbels and powerful pulls make them a unique catch.
+Black Drum: Don't let their ugly mugs fool you – black drum are awesome fighters and taste great too.
+These bruisers can grow to over 100 pounds, but we usually catch them in the 5-30 pound range.
+They love hanging around structure and will readily take crab or shrimp baits.
+Black drum are year-round residents, but the fishing really heats up in the spring and fall.

 Customer Reviews